Help Us Continue To Lead and Serve

-Recently, Friends and staff members shared why they feel it’s important to support the Annual Fund:
+Here are a few reasons friends and staff members feel it’s important to support the Annual Fund:

 “I give to Pendle Hill because being a Friend in Residence at Pendle Hill for three months last year was a transforming experience for me.
 I started to understand what ‘community’ can mean.
 Pendle Hill is a sanctuary of peace and warmth for anyone who needs time and space; the whole community works for social justice and spreads a beacon of hope throughout the Quaker community and for the community at large.
 I learnt so much about Quaker values and the need to keep striving for better days with hope.” – Richard, British Friend in Residence, 2016

 “There are 3 reasons why I give to Pendle Hill: the bench, the bell, and the beech.
 The bench symbolizes our tradition of faith through daily worship since 1930, the ringing bell represents our call to community through the breaking of bread together, and the 300-year-old beech represents the “welcoming committee” of trees that hold our sacred ground for all to come and do their important work.” – Lloyd Guindon, Grounds Manager

 “I give to Pendle Hill because I work here and live here and worship here.
 It is my community, and I believe strongly in its mission.
 I know that we depend upon contributions from our staff and board both financially and as indicators to outside contributors that we stand firmly in unity with Pendle Hill, its leadership, and its direction.” – John Meyer, Communications and Outreach Coordinator